jbiatek/BSGRulebook/rulebook.md

 If a human player has not revealed it by the end of the game, the resource listed on the card is reduced.
 This could cause the humans to lose at the last minute.

-<p class="nopegasus nodaybreak" markdown="1">If a revealed Cylon keeps a Personal Goal card hidden, resources are *not* lost at the end of the game, so it is almost certainly in their best interest to pass it off using the "Resurrection Ship" location.</p>
+If a revealed Cylon keeps a Personal Goal card hidden, resources are *not* lost at the end of the game, so it is probably in their best interest to pass it off <span class="nooverlay">using the "Resurrection Ship" location</span><span class="overlay">by revealing as a Cylon before distance 7 is reached.</span>

 </div>